-When considering a child custody or divorce case, the issues contained in these legal matters can have potentially large impacts on the lives of the mothers and fathers involved in them.
-Once it has been established that you as the father is the legally recognized father of the child your rights and duties in relation to your child are on par with that of the child’s mother.
+When considering a child custody or divorce case, the issues contained in these legal matters can have potentially significant impacts on the lives of the mothers and fathers involved in them.
+Once it has been established that you, as the father, are the legally recognized father of the child, your rights and duties about your child are on par with that of the child's mother.

-The issue that I have run into in my years of being a family law attorney in Texas is that this legal reality does not always match up with what Texas fathers feel is the case for them.
-From what I have experienced, fathers almost always feel like they are at a disadvantage when it comes to conservatorship and child custody matters.
+In my years of being a family law attorney in Texas, the issue that I have run into is that this legal reality does not always match up with what Texas fathers feel is the case for them.
+From what I have experienced, fathers almost always feel like they are at a disadvantage regarding conservatorship and child custody matters.
 The perception commonly held is that mothers get the leg up when it comes to determining where a child will live primarily and that the father, as a result, will have to pay an arm and a leg in child support because of it.

 I suppose the relevant question, then, would be to ask how true this is and how it will impact you and your child custody case or divorce.
-The attorneys with the Law Office of Bryan Fagan, PLLC would like to devote some time to exploring the role of the father in a child custody case in Texas.
+The attorneys with the Law Office of Bryan Fagan, PLLC, would like to devote some time to explore the father's role in a child custody case in Texas.

 The relationship that many fathers have with their children is changing

-Gone are the days where, across the board, fathers go to work for eight hours a day in order to provide for their families.
-Women have taken on a greater presence in the professional world and with it, the relationship between fathers, mothers and their children have changed as well.
+Gone are the days where, across the board, fathers go to work for eight hours a day to provide for their families.
+Women have taken on a more significant presence in the professional world, and with it, the relationship between fathers, mothers, and their children have changed.

-Whether it is rearing children or providing an income for the family, both the mother and father can be expected to assist in either area.
+Whether rearing children or providing an income for the family, both the mother and father can be expected to assist in either area.
 Your opinion on whether or not this is ultimately a good thing is not especially relevant here.
-What is relevant is how this truth has changed the way that courts view custody cases and the fathers that are parties to them.
+What is relevant is how this truth has changed how courts view custody cases and the fathers that are parties to them.

-Courts are starting to view men/fathers as being more capable and therefore more worthy of winning primary conservatorship of their children.
-Primary conservatorship is when a parent has the right to determine the primary residence of their child and to collect child support from the other parent.
+Courts are starting to view men/fathers as more capable and therefore more worthy of winning primary conservatorship of their children.
+Primary conservatorship is when a parent has the right to determine their child's primary residence and collect child support from the other parent.

-In the event that you were never married to your child’s mother then you should know that your rights are equal to those men who were married at one time to their child’s mother.
-The key difference is that married men are presumed to be the legal father of a child born to the man’s wife during their marriage.
-If you are not married to your child’s mother you must acknowledge paternity in order to give the legal rights and duties to your child that a married man automatically gets by virtue of the fact that he is married to the mother of his child.
+If you were never married to your child's mother, then you should know that your rights are equal to those men who were married at one time to their child's mother.
+The critical difference is that married men are presumed to be the legal father of a child born to the man's wife during their marriage.
+If you are not married to your child's mother, you must acknowledge paternity to give your child the legal rights and duties that a married man automatically gets because he is married to the mother of his child.

-If you are married to a woman who is pregnant and you do not believe the child to be yours you can attempt to rebut the presumption by providing evidence to a court that you are not the child’s biological father.
+If you are married to a pregnant woman and do not believe the child to be yours, you can attempt to rebut the presumption by providing evidence to a court that you are not the child's biological father.

 Attempting to become the primary conservator of a child

 Do not be one of these fathers unless your choice is to do so.
-It is not a given that you will not win primary conservatorship in a court case against the child’s mother.
-With this in mind do not automatically give up on remaining in your family home.
-If you want to keep the children with you primarily a huge leg up is to stay in the house.
-Once you leave you are giving a tremendous advantage to the mother.
+It is not a given that you will not win primary conservatorship in a court case against the child's mother.
+With this in mind, do not automatically give up on remaining in your family home.
+If you want to keep the children with you primarily, a considerable leg up is to stay in the house.
+Once you leave, you are giving a tremendous advantage to the mother.

-A court will consider your history of parenting your child, the skills you have acquired, your work schedule and other issues like these when determining which parent will end up being the primary conservator of your child.
-I will note that most child custody and divorce cases settle outside of court because fathers will normally not even consider whether or not they want to be the primary conservator of the child.
-This isn’t because fathers love their children less- it has more to do with fathers not wanting to “rock the boat”, in my opinion.
-If you believe that you provide a better chance for your child to succeed in life then you should not settle for being a part-time or weekend parent.
+A court will consider your history of parenting your child, the skills you have acquired, your work schedule, and other issues like these when determining which parent will end up being the primary conservator of your child.
+I will note that most child custody and divorce cases settle outside of court because fathers will typically not even consider whether or not they want to be the child's primary conservator.
+This isn't because fathers love their children less- it has more to do with fathers not wanting to "rock the boat," in my opinion.
+If you believe that you provide a better chance for your child to succeed in life, then you should not settle for being a part-time or weekend parent.

 Joint Managing Conservatorship

-Joint managing conservatorship is most commonly the structure of sharing rights and duties that are set up for parents in contested legal cases in Texas.
-The rights, duties, and responsibilities when it comes to a child are essentially split equally between you and the child’s mother.
-The superior rights that the primary conservator gets vs. a possessory conservator are two that we have already touched on: the right to determine the primary residence of your child as well as the right to receive child support.
+Joint managing conservatorship is most commonly the structure of sharing rights and duties set up for parents in contested legal cases in Texas.
+The rights, duties, and responsibilities of a child are essentially split equally between you and the child's mother.
+The special rights that the primary conservator gets vs. a possessory conservator are two that we have already touched on: the right to determine the primary residence of your child as well as the right to receive child support.

-If you are not immediately successful in winning primary conservatorship of your child it is best to take what you have been awarded by a court and make the most of it.
+If you are not immediately successful in winning the primary conservatorship of your child, it is best to take what you have been awarded by a court and make the most of it.
 Take advantage of every period of possession that you are awarded.
 Be on time to pick your child up and be on time when releasing your child to their mother.
-You may not be in a position right now to win primary conservatorship of your child but use this time to build a stronger case so down the line you may be able to.
+You may not be in a position right now to win primary conservatorship of your child, but use this time to build a stronger case, so down the line, you may be able to.

-Taking a keen interest in your child’s academic performance as well as involvement in their extracurricular activities is not only good for you but good for your child.
+Taking a keen interest in your child's academic performance as well as involvement in their extracurricular activities is not only good for you but good for your child.
 Do not shy away from caring for your child, either.
-If you struggle with caring for your child on long weekends you will likely not be able to win primary conservatorship.
+If you struggle with caring for your child on long weekends, you will likely not win primary conservatorship.

-Seeking more information on winning primary conservatorship of your child as a father?
-Come back to read part two of our series of blog posts on this subject
+Are you seeking more information on winning the primary conservatorship of your child as a father?
+Come back to read part two of our series of blog posts on this subject.

-The attorneys with the Law Office of Bryan Fagan, PLLC have more to share with you on this important subject and we hope that you will return to our website tomorrow to read more.
+The attorneys with the Law Office of Bryan Fagan, PLLC, have more to share with you on this vital subject, and we hope that you will return to our website tomorrow to read more.